 - See the words: “Your online police report has been submitted” showing that your police report is complete.

-- Be given a police report case number.
+- Be given a temporary police report case number.

 - Be able to print a copy of the police report to keep for your records.